 Wednesday, August 7, 2019

-An Introduction to Dispensationalism, Part 1
+Dispensationalism, Part 1

 Covenant Theology is favored more so by those of a Reformed or Calvinistic persuasion.
 However, in the United States, especially among Evangelicals, Dispensationalism is far more popular and has been since the latter half of the 19th century.
 Please also understand that even among each, there are disagreements, but they are basically the same in their overall approach.
 I am only scratching the surface in this blog post.